YahyaAltintop/YahyaAltintop/README.md

 ## 👋 Hi there, I’m Yahya
 - 📍 I live in Istanbul,Turkey.
 - 👀 I’m interested in Javascript,Vue,Go,NoSQL and more.
-- 💼 I'm currently working on @Yesilsoft
+- 💼 I'm currently working at @Yesilsoft

 #### 💻 My GitHub stats